jorgecardleitao/private-jets/methodology.md

 do not receive an aircraft's signal when the aircraft is at low altitude.
-Condition 3. is used to mitigate situations where the aircraft enters regions of low ADS-B coverage (e.g. central Africa) while flying and then returns flying (sometimes days later), which should be intepreted as the aircraft being flying for the whole time.
+Condition 3. is used to mitigate situations where the aircraft enters regions of low ADS-B coverage (e.g. central Africa) while flying and then returns flying (sometimes days later), which should not be intepreted as the aircraft flying for the whole time.

 ![explain.drawio.png](./explain.drawio.png)